-Parents or guardians who have an unavoidable appointment for a child during school hours, (e.g., a visit to the dentist, doctor, or family reasons etc.), must make this known to the College in advance, if possible.
-All absences should be logged through the Compass App. or SCBC Compass website.
+Parents or guardians who have an unavoidable appointment for a child during school hours, (e.g., a visit to the dentist, doctor, or family reasons etc.), must make this known to the College in advance.
+All absences must be logged through Compass.